What is it?

 - Spearmint might cause sleepiness and slowed breathing.
 Some medications, called sedatives, can also cause sleepiness and slowed breathing.
 Taking spearmint with sedative medications might cause breathing problems and/or too much sleepiness.

 - Herbs and supplements that might harm the liver

-- Spearment might harm the liver.
-Using it along with other natural products that may also harm the liver may increase the chance of liver damage.
-Some of these products include androstenedione, chaparral, comfrey, DHEA, germander, niacin, pennyroyal oil, red yeast, and others.
+- Spearmint might harm the liver.
+Taking it with other supplements that can also harm the liver might increase the risk of liver damage.
+Examples of supplements with this effect include garcinia, greater celandine, green tea extract, kava, and kratom.

 - Herbs and supplements with sedative properties

 - Spearmint might cause sleepiness and slowed breathing.
 Taking it along with other supplements with similar effects might cause too much sleepiness and/or slowed breathing in some people.
 Examples of supplements with this effect include hops, kava, L-tryptophan, melatonin, and valerian.

 - There are no known interactions with foods.

 How is it typically used?